m2osw/snapcpp/README.md

 you can stop one Cassandra node, upgrade that computer, restart the node.
 Proceed to the next node.

+Note: ScyllaDB should work just fine too.
+We are planning in testing that theory soon.

 ## Horizontal Growth

 Note that the number of frontend computers, middle-end if you separate